AdvaithD/succinct-relay/README.md

      └────┘          └────────┘          └───────┘          └──────────────┘          └───────┘          └────────┘
 ```

-These contracts implement a few checks to ensure security and integrity of relayed messages between two EVM chains:
+These contracts implement a few checks to ensure security and integrity of relayed messages between two EVM chains.
+However, ideally we have the following checks implemented in a more
+robust, production implementation.

 1. Verify the authenticity of the signed transaction: The relayer should check that the signature on the transaction is valid and corresponds to the expected sender.
 2. Check the nonce: The relayer should ensure that the nonce of the transaction matches the current nonce of the sender's account on the source chain.
 3. Verify the destination chain: The relayer should ensure that the transaction is being sent to the correct destination chain, and that the smart contract address on the destination chain is valid.
 4. Check the gas limit and gas price: The relayer should ensure that the gas limit and gas price of the transaction are reasonable and do not exceed the maximum allowed by the destination chain.
 5. Verify the smart contract code: The relayer should check that the smart contract code on the destination chain matches the expected code and has not been tampered with.
 6. Monitor the transaction receipt: The relayer should monitor the transaction receipt to ensure that the transaction was mined successfully on the destination chain.

-### Relayer Architecture

 ## License